-- This mode only works through the data port with diagnostics turned off. - The transceiver remains in slave mode until called by another Transceiver in its Call Book or instructed to call another transceiver through an AT command.
+- The transceiver remains in slave mode until called by another Transceiver in its Call Book or instructed to call another transceiver through an ATDT command.
 The master will disconnect when DTR goes low. - The user may change settings in the user interface without using the setup button (this may be of particular value if the transceiver is not in an easily accessible location). - Predetermined script files may be used which allow any of the Transceiver's settings to be changed upon execution of that file.
 This, in turn, allows the user to establish push button command sets which will instruct the Transceiver to call a predetermined slave.